FriskIsGit/cli-fileserver/README.md

 TCP-based file exchange program

 ### Config
+- having a config file is `not required` as long as command line parameters are provided <br>
-Config file is read down line by line <br>
+- config file is read down line by line so if a key is redefined again it'll be overwritten<br>
-Absence of a config file or a missing key will cause default values to be applied <br>
-Every line that doesn't start with a recognized config `key` is skipped
+- lines that don't start with any recognized config `key` are not parsed (can be for as comments) <br>
+- when running as `host` without an ip argument the host ip will be automatically assigned

 ### Running
 1. Rename `config-example.txt` file to `config.txt`